pablodecm/phd_thesis/src/103_chapter_3.md

 In general, the selection of a summary statistic
 $\boldsymbol{s}(\boldsymbol{x})$ is far from trivial, and naive choices can lead to large losses of useful information about the parameters of interest $\boldsymbol{\theta}$.
-Results form classical statistics identifies a *sufficient summary statistic* as the the optimal summary statistic to be used for inference for a given statistical model and characterises its properties [@hogg1995introduction].
+From classical statistics, we can define a *sufficient summary statistic* as the function of the set of observations that can be used for carrying out inference about the model parameters $\boldsymbol{\theta}$ of a given statistical model in place of the original dataset without losing information [@hogg1995introduction].
 Such a sufficient statistic
 contains all the information
-in the observed sample useful to compute any estimate on the model parameters.
+in the observed sample useful to compute any estimate on the model parameters, and no complementary statistic can add any additional information about
+$\boldsymbol{\theta}$ contained in the set of observations.
-Sufficient statistics can be formally characterised using the Fisher-Neyman factorisation criterion, which states that a summary statistic $\boldsymbol{s}(\boldsymbol{x})$ is sufficient if and only if the probability distribution function of $\boldsymbol{x}$ can be factorised as follows:
+Sufficient statistics can be formally characterised using the Fisher-Neyman factorisation criterion, which states that a summary statistic $\boldsymbol{s}(\boldsymbol{x})$ is sufficient for the parameter vector $\boldsymbol{\theta}$ if and only if the probability distribution function of $\boldsymbol{x}$ can be factorised as follows:
 $$